|

 Li Mi (14819.1752; Bio.932) was from a town southeast of modern Shijiazhuang, Hebei province.
 His father 李安世 was a high Northern Wei military and civil official; so were his brothers 李郁 Li Yu (d.534) and 李瑒 Li Yang.
 Source: Northern Histories (北史 Bei Shi.)

 Pei Ni (35163.16) was from a town in southwest Shanxi province.
 His brothers 裴漢 Pei Han (514 - 572) and 裴寬 Pei Kuan served with the 魏 Wei and then 北周 Northern Zhou (557 - 589) armies.
-After 侯景 Hou Jing sacked the Liang capital, Nanjing, in 552, the Liang Emperor Yuan moved his capital to 江陵 Jiangling, on the Yangzi River in Hubei.
-The narration here concerns the period after Wei defeated Liang here at Jiangling.
+After 侯景 Hou Jing sacked the capital of the Liang (502-556), Nanjing, in 552, the Liang Emperor Yuan moved his capital to 江陵 Jiangling, on the Yangzi River in Hubei.
+The narration here concerns the period after Wei defeated the Liang here at Jiangling.
 Source: 古逸叢書 Guyi Congshu

 Qiu Ming (40.xxx; Bio. xxx) was called Qiu Gong (Master Qiu).
 Source given: